axtk/react-store/README.md

 *React store and the related hook for unopinionated shared state management*

-The state of an application is often distributed between local state enclosed within a specific component and shared data residing in the outer scope of the components and accessible from within many of them.
-While local state can be retrieved by means of the built-in `useState` React hook, this package provides a React hook to deal with shared state.

 In the following code sample, an instance of the `Store` class represents a storage for data shared across multiple components. `<StoreProvider>` specifies the stores available to the nested components:

 ```jsx